CameronBrooks11/DraftSCAD/README.md

 Now that you have seen on example of a title block, it might be helpful to see a slightly more complicated version of one.
 Like many things, the complexity can be reduced by breaking up components until small bite-sized chunks.

-The full version of sample title block can be found on the **dimlines.scad** file under the module, `drawingFrameCM`.
+The full version of sample title block can be found on the **dimlines.scad** file under the module, `exampleTitleblockCM`.

 The following image portrays our completed title block, which might help you to understand the pieces as we go.